xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 methods.
 Notice that before running Helix's MILP-based model placement planner, you need to remove the `./layout_llama30b/ilp` and `./layout_llama70b/ilp` directories, which currently contains the result we get.
-We suggest moving them to a backup place if you want to compare the your results with ours.
+We suggest moving them to a backup place if you want to compare your results with ours.
 Also, for `llama70b`, you need to run `petals` before running Helix's MILP model placement planner, as we bootstrap the solver with `petals`' solution.

 > **Notes:** Running Helix to search for a model placement for LLaMA 70B may take a long time.